On the Brauer groups of fibrations II: Introduction

 By a theorem of Andr\'e \cite{And} and a result of Ambrosi \cite[Cor.
 1.6.2.1]{Amb}, the finiteness of $\Br(X_{\bar{k}})^{G_k}$ has been reduced to smooth projective surfaces over $k$.
-Thus, Theorem \ref{mainthm} can imply the following : \begin{thm} Assuming that $\Br(\CX)$ is finite for all $3$-dimensional regular proper flat schemes over $\ZZ$, then $\Br(\CX)$ is finite for all regular proper flat schemes over $\ZZ$. \end{thm} \begin{rem} The finiteness of Brauer groups for smooth proper varieties over finite fields has been reduced to smooth projective surfaces over finite fields by the work of de Jong \cite{deJ2} and Morrow \cite[Thm.
-4.3]{Mor}. \end{rem}
+Thus, Theorem \ref{mainthm} implies the following : \begin{thm} Assuming that $\Br(\CX)$ is finite for all $3$-dimensional regular proper flat schemes over $\ZZ$, then $\Br(\CX)$ is finite for all regular proper flat schemes over $\ZZ$. \end{thm} \begin{rem} The finiteness of Brauer groups for smooth proper varieties over finite fields has been reduced to smooth projective surfaces over finite fields by the work of de Jong \cite{deJ2} and Morrow \cite[Thm.
+4.3]{Mor}. \end{rem} In the process of proving Theorem \ref{mainthm}, we also obtain some local results.